PanDAWMS/panda-docs/docs/source/client/pathena.rst

 Use ``--nEventsPerJob`` that splits input files per nEventsPerJob and generates a job for each input chunk.
-Note that the value of ``--nEventsPerJob`` is used only to split files, but the value is not automatically propagated to the payload since how to configure the number of events in the payload can depend on user's customization of Athena.
+Note that the value of ``--nEventsPerJob`` is mainly used to split files, and the value is automatically propagated to the payload as :blue:`theApp.EvtMax` when you run normal jobOptions files, i.e. ``--trf`` is not used.
-You need to specify *maxEvents=XYZ* or something consistently in your jobOptions file, or the execution string if the ``--trf`` option is used.
+If the number of events in the payload is configured not through :blue:`theApp.EvtMax` or ``--trf`` is used, specify *maxEvents=XYZ* or something consistently in your jobOptions file, or the execution string if the ``--trf`` option is used.

+``--nEventsPerJob`` can be used even if your jobs don't take input files.
+In this case, it just sets :blue:`theApp.EvtMax` accordingly.

 I want to launch M jobs, each with N events per job
 -------------------------------------------------------